Mayank-kumar12/delta-demo/README.md

 # delta-demo
-This is my first class of Git &amp; GitHub
+This is my first class of Git &amp; GitHub.